 2.3.3 The relevant objectives and policies for specific zones, infrastructure and heritage were reviewed in 2012-15.
 A copy of these, are included in the marked up text for completeness and are not subject to the Plan change process.
-These areas are shaded grey.
 The rules that relate specifically to financial contributions are open to submission as part of proposed Plan Change 40.